rackerlabs/auter/README.md

 **Enable/Disable**

-Adds or removes a lockfile that auter will check the presence of to see whether to do anything:
+Adds or removes a lockfile that auter will check the presence of to see whether to do anything.
+This will also remove the pidfile if the process is no longer running:
 ```
 auter --enable
 auter --disable